Rittgers Rittgers & Nakajima

 At Rittgers Rittgers & Nakajima, our burglary defense attorneys focus on two things:

-• Protecting your freedom (keeping you out of prison) and
+• Protecting your freedom: keeping you out of prison.

-If you are a good student with a bright future who made a poor decision, we may be able to negotiate a deal with the prosecutor to reduce your felony charge to a misdemeanor.
+If you are a good student at Miami University or elsewhere with a bright future who made a poor decision, we may be able to negotiate a deal with the prosecutor to reduce your felony charge to a misdemeanor.

 Our primary objective in these matters is to protect your rights and your freedom.
 We understand what is at stake.
 No matter your situation, we will conduct a thorough investigation to uncover the circumstances behind your arrest.
 Our firm will expose any improper police procedures or violations of your constitutional rights, including whether law enforcement officials had probable cause to arrest you.